aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/570_advanced-networking/secondary_cidr/configure-cni.md

 and then has a loop to terminate (& restart via the Auto-scaling group) each node in the nodegroup ng1-mycluster1 one at a time.
 By doing this:

-* New ENI interfaces are attached to the restarted instances - each with the customised CNI option enabled.
+* New ENI interfaces are attached to the restarted instances - each with the customized CNI option enabled.